+- the sponsoring applicant is not an ESO, as defined in section 4.1 above

-- the sponsored organisation is not a bona fide ESO
+- the sponsored organisation is not an ESO, as defined in section 4.1 above

-- the sponsored organisation receives funding from another government source that will entirely meet the costs of the project proposed under this grant opportunity.

-- are one of the following entity types:
+- the sponsoring applicant is one of the following entity types:

 - Corporate Commonwealth Entity

 - Non-corporate Commonwealth Entity

 - Non-corporate Commonwealth Statutory Authority

 - Commonwealth Company

 - Non-corporate State or Territory Entity

 - Non-corporate State or Territory Statutory Authority

-4 You may be contacted to provide further information on any items funded for the same purpose as the project proposed under this granting opportunity.
+- Local Government

+- International Entity

+- Sole Trader

+- Person

+- Unincorporated Association.

+- the sponsored organisation receives funding from another government source that will entirely meet the costs of the project proposed under this grant opportunity.